roomate/multitaskstochasticinterpolant.github.io/README.md

-# Multi-Task Learning with Stochastic Interpolants
+# Multitask Learning with Stochastic Interpolants

 It is the source code of the website located [here](https://roomate.github.io/MTLSI.github.io/).
 This website presents this [paper](https://roomate.github.io/MTLSI.github.io/), published at NeurIPS 2025 as a spotlight.